haotianzh/ScisTreeCNA/README.md

 ### Option 2: Installation with Pre-Installed CUDA Toolkit

-If you already have the **NVIDIA CUDA Toolkit** installed on your system and only need to install ScisTreeCNA and the CuPy version compatible with your existing setup, you can try:
+If you already have the **NVIDIA CUDA Toolkit** installed on your system (or your current conda env) and only need to install ScisTreeCNA and the CuPy that version compatible with your existing setup, you can try:

 1.  **Clone ScisTreeCNA**
     ```bash